 A policy alternative MAY contain multiple assertions of the same type.
-Mechanisms for determining the aggregate behavior indicated by the assertions (and their Post-Schema-Validation Infoset (PSVI) (See XML Schema Part 1 [XML Schema Structures [p.37]]) content, if any) are specific to the assertion type and are outside the scope of this document.
+Mechanisms for determining the aggregate behavior indicated by the assertions (and their Post-Schema-Validation Infoset (PSVI) (See XML Schema Part 1 [XML Schema Structures [p.39]]) content, if any) are specific to the assertion type and are outside the scope of this document.
+If policy assertion authors did not specify the semantics of repetition of policy assertions [p.8] of a type [p.9] that allows neither parameters [p.9] nor nested policy expressions [p.15] within a policy alternative [p.9], then repetition is simply redundancy, and multiple assertions [p.8] of the assertion type [p.9] within a policy alternative [p.9] have the same meaning as a single assertion [p.8] of the type [p.9] within the policy alternative [p.9].

 Note: Depending on the semantics of the domain specific policy assertions regardless if they are qualified by nested policy expressions, a combination of the policy assertions can be required to specify a particular behavior.
-For example, a combination of two or three assertions from the WS-SecurityPolicy [WS-SecurityPolicy [p.38]] specification is used to indicate message-level security for protecting messages - that is, the sp:AsymmetricBinding assertion is used to indicate message-level security, the sp:Signed-Parts assertion is used to indicate the parts of a message to be protected and the sp:Encrypted-Parts assertion is used to indicate the parts of a message that require confidentiality.
+For example, a combination of two or three assertions from the WS-SecurityPolicy [WS-SecurityPolicy [P.40] ] specification is used to indicate message-level security for protecting messages - that is, the sp:AsymmetricBinding assertion is used to indicate message-level security, the sp:Signed-Parts assertion is used to indicate the parts of a message to be protected and the sp:Encrypted-Parts assertion is used to indicate the parts of a message that require confidentiality.